 Elizabeth splits her time between Dallas and Los Angeles with her two children, Harper and Ford.
 The Dallas outpost of BIRD Bakery is located in Highland Park Village and caters to local residents’ cravings for elaborate sweet treats as well as fresh southern fare adapted from her grandmother’s recipes.
 Try the award-winning carrot cupcake or an elevated take on a PB&J, made with jalapeno blackberry jam.

-BIRD Bakery, 7 Highland Park Village, Dallas; 214/780-0322
+Dallas: 7 Highland Park Village; 214/780-0322

-Mother-daughter duo Anne Hoyt and Taylor Nicholson are the brains behind the North Texas chain, Unrefined Bakery.
+Mother-daughter duo Anne Hoyt and Taylor Nicholson are the brains behind this North Texas chain.
 Both lifelong bakers (Taylor admits to baking her first apple pie at 4 years old, while Anne was an award-winning baker by the fifth grade), the pair was inspired by their own Celiac struggles to open Unrefined with the mission to serve delicious desserts that, oh yeah, are also gluten-free, non-GMO, organic, soy-free and use unrefined sugars.